 Christine Caine is a speaker, activist, and best-selling author.
 She and her husband, Nick, founded the anti-human trafficking organization The A21 Campaign.
 They also founded Propel Women, an initiative that is dedicated to coming alongside women all over the globe to activate their God-given purpose.
 Each week she brings you a Gospel-centered message filled with Biblical truths that will equip and empower you to step into the life God has for you.

-Connect with Ann: instagram.com/annvoskamp
+Connect with Liz: instagram.com/lizbellyoung

 Connect with Bob: instagram.com/bobgoff